 After working in Kentucky for a few months, my boss approached me and told me I needed to take Kentucky’s bar.
 At that point, I decided I was not ready to make that kind of commitment to stay in Kentucky.

-I’m a city girl from New York City, and I just wasn’t happy living in the small rural town of Cynthiana, Kentucky.
+I’m a city girl from New York City, and I wasn’t happy living in a small rural town in Kentucky.
 I was grateful for the opportunity, but I decided to move back home to New York at the end of 2008.

 Early 2009 – Studying For The Bar…AGAIN + My Father Is Diagnosed With Cancer